apify/apify-docs/sources/platform/storage/key_value_store.md

 You can use the `KeyValueStore` class to specify whether your data is stored locally or in the Apify cloud, get and set values using the [`getValue()`](/sdk/js/api/apify/class/KeyValueStore#getValue) and [`setValue()`](/sdk/js/api/apify/class/KeyValueStore#setValue) methods respectively, or iterate over your key-value store keys using the [`forEachKey()`](/sdk/js/api/apify/class/KeyValueStore#forEachKey) method.

-Each actor run is associated with the default key-value store, which is created for the actor run.
-When running your actors and storing data locally, you can pass its [input](../actors/running/input_and_output.md) using the **INPUT.json** file in the default key-value store directory.
+Each Actor run is associated with the default key-value store, which is created for the Actor run.
+When running your Actors and storing data locally, you can pass its [input](../actors/running/input_and_output.md) using the **INPUT.json** file in the default key-value store directory.

 You can find `INPUT.json` and other key-value store files in the location below.